Application Component Templates

 Introduction

-You can use Application Component Templates to create and define your own application components based on services discovered by Device42 Hypervisor /*nx/Windows autodiscovery jobs run against *nix and Windows platforms.
-Device42 adds any application components created based on your templates to the Application Components list page.
+You can use Application Component Templates to create and define your own Application Components based on services discovered by Hypervisor/*nix/Windows autodiscovery jobs run against *nix and Windows platforms.

 View Application Component Templates